AdamSobieski/Narratology/README.md

 }
 ```

-Using the above model, one could implement:
+One could then implement:

 ```cs
 public class Reader : IInterpreterTreeNode<Reader, IEvent> { ... }
 ```

-Using the above model, one could implement extension methods resembling:
+One could also implement extension methods resembling:

 ```cs
 public interface IValidator<in T>